 We are committed to building a strong and diverse community that promotes harmony, friendship and understanding.

 To provide a public amenity by establishing and operating a Sikh Heritage Museum to preserve, curate, and exhibit artifacts, publications, photographs, and documents of historical significance; To advance education by creating and touring exhibits, and by providing educational lectures and seminars relating to Sikh history and culture; and

 To do all such things as are incidental or ancillary to the attainments of the above purposes.

 The Sikh Heritage Museum of Canada Board Members

 Sunday 21st December 2014

 Kulbir (Colin) Singh Dhillon is an avid reader of Sikh History and particularly enjoys the legacy of the Lion of Lahore, Maharaja Runjeet Singh.
-He is also very active in charitable and community based initiatives, and has been appointed as the National Sikh representative on the advisory committee of Canada’s office for Human Rights, Freedoms and Inclusion.
-Colin’s latest project is the documentary film, 'The Lion that Lost his Roar', on the first person of Sikh origin to live in Canada – Prince Victor Albert Jay Duleep Singh and he is the honoured recipient of the Queens Diamond Jubilee Medal for his distinguished service to Canada and Canadians.
+He is also very active in charitable and community-based initiatives and has been appointed as the National Sikh representative on the advisory committee of Canada’s Office for Human Rights, Freedoms and Inclusion.
+Colin’s latest project is the documentary film, 'The Lion that Lost his Roar', on the first person of Sikh origin to live in Canada – Prince Victor Albert Jay Duleep Singh and he is the honored recipient of the Queens Diamond Jubilee Medal for his distinguished service to Canada and Canadians.